bingmoon/triglyceride-muscle-MR/README.md

 # Code for "Triglycerides and Skeletal Muscle: Resolving the Body Mass Confound through Relative Muscle Indices and Mendelian Randomization"

-This repository contains the complete analytical R scripts for the three‑stage study by Chen, Tang, and Zhang.
+This repository contains the complete analytical R scripts and the metabolomics dataset for the three‑stage study by Chen, Tang, and Zhang.

 ## Repository structure